The Texas Fireframe® Grate Story

-In opening up the hot cavity of the fire, Dr. Cranberg not only created a fire that’s easy to light, but one that directs more heat into the room.
+If you don't have a thermodynamics textbook handy, Kirchhoff was the scientist who made observations about radiation that led to Dr. Cranberg's invention.
+The answer, he decided, was to "open up" the hot cavity of the fire, and in doing so, not only create a fire that's easy to light, but a fire that directs more heat into the room.
 How does it work?
 It all comes down to two adjustable arms that set the Texas Fireframe grate apart from all other fireplace grates (as well as those expensive fireplace inserts that draw large quantities of money from your wallet without producing hotter fires).

 The very first prototype was manufactured by the Weigl Brothers of Austin, Texas - Iron Works BBQ now being the source of great ribs rather than grate inventions.
 Much to the chagrin of Dr. Cranberg’s family, he tested his invention on a hot August day.

 As it turned out, a hot day in Texas had never been hotter.
 The fire grate produced heat exactly as Dr. Cranberg calculated, and successive tests proved it reliably made fires easy to start and maintain.
 He named his invention for his home state (although he's called many places home, from the Bronx to Cleveland to Los Alamos), and he quickly went into production, developing what Time magazine would later dub “The Physicist’s Fire.”